roboflow/sports/README.md

 ## 👋 hello

 In sports, every centimeter and every second matter.
-That's why Roboflow decided to use sports as a testing ground for our computer vision models.
-This repository contains reusable tools that can be successfully applied both in sports and beyond.
+That's why Roboflow decided to use sports as a testing ground to push our object detection, image segmentation, keypoint detection, and foundational models to their limits.
+This repository contains reusable tools that can be applied in sports and beyond.

-**code migration in progress...**
+🚧 **code migration in progress...**

 ## 💻 install